EduardoProfe666/sudoku-play/README.md

 - [x] Deploy on Render
 - [x] Make it a Progressive Web App
 - [ ] Make it available on Google Play Store
-- [ ] Make it available on Microsoft Store
 - [x] Add chronometer to game
 - [x] Add confetti and vibration to winning modal
 - [ ] Add sound effects